 Hospital Safety Net Assessment Program

-Operationally, the program is similar to the program that was in place for the 2013-2015 biennium.
+Operationally, the program is similar to the program that was in place for the 2013-2015 and 2015-2017 biennia.
 Hospital payments under the program to support hospital services to Medicaid patients are provided through a combination of small rural disproportionate share hospital (DSH) payments and access payments for critical access hospitals, direct quarterly lump payments from the Health Care Authority to hospitals, and through payments through the Medicaid managed care plans.
 The payments are funded by quarterly assessments paid to the state by hospitals and federal matching funds.
 The timing of assessments and payments is calibrated under the program to minimize cash flow issues for the state and hospitals.